-The Grants Pass Department of Public Safety’s K-9 program began in the year 2000.
-At inception, the program was partially funded through community donations and to date, all Grants Pass Department of Public Safety K-9's have been purchased completely with private donations
+The Grants Pass Police Department's K-9 program began in the year 2000.
+At inception, the program was entirely funded through community donations.
+To date, all Grants Pass Police Department K-9's are purchased through private donations/grants.

-This team was started with K-9 Daum, a German shepherd.
-Daum worked with Corporal Jeff Gaunt and helped to establish the high standards we enjoy today.
+The K-9 program was started with K-9 Daum, a German Shepherd.
+Daum worked with Sergeant Jeff Gaunt and helped to establish the high standards we enjoy today.
 Daum served the citizens of Grants Pass until his untimely death on November 27, 2004.

-The police K-9 teams enjoy working the night shifts; dedicated to the citizens of Grants Pass as they offer a sense of extra protection, confront danger in the cover of darkness and are faithful to their handlers.
-The Grants Pass Department of Public Safety K-9 teams generally work during the night-time hours.
-This allows the greatest effectiveness since most building searches, alarms, burglaries, etc. occur during this shift.
-The K-9 average 3 to 4 deployments each shift and are responsible for hundreds of captures.
+The police K-9 teams enjoy working day and night shifts, they are dedicated to the citizens of Grants Pass as they offer a sense of extra protection, confront danger in the cover of darkness, and are faithful to their handlers.
+The K-9 teams average 3 to 4 deployments each shift and are responsible for hundreds of captures.

-During their time off, the K-9 enjoy resting at their home, playing, and preparing for their next shift.
-If you have any questions about the K-9 team, please contact Sgt.
-Justin DeKruger or Lt.
-Todd Moran at 541-450-6260 or by email.
+During their time off, the K-9’s enjoy resting at their home, playing, and preparing for their next shift.
+If you have any questions about the K-9 team, don't hesitate to get in touch with Lieutenant Justin DeKruger at 541-450-6260.